 Hegemony Call #2, c.
 1986:

-I had a band featuring a yokel from the iron range on guitar, a very good guitarist, a studied guitarist, a man who spoke in folkloric awe of “Morphadites!” and his chum a yokel on bass plus a middle class kid on drums, a gene-splicing university student, Dave, with Jo on keyboards and me with a guitar and singing lead and writing semi-commercial songs, one of which, I remember, was called Doing Something Right.
+I had a band featuring a yokel from the iron range on guitar, a very good guitarist, a studied guitarist, a man who spoke in folkloric awe of “Morphadites!” and his chum, a yokel, on bass, plus a middle class kid on drums, with Jo on keyboards and me with a guitar, singing lead.
+I was writing semi-commercial songs, one of which, I remember, was called Doing Something Right.

 Fate is a baby that loves us like crazy tonight,